dbw7/m3-one-click-demo/readmes/vbmh-README.md

 htpasswd -b -B -c auth.conf foo foo
 ```
 - Defaults are for simplicity, feel free to change.
-- This is necessary for Metal3's bare metal node manifests.
+- This is the authentication into Redfish running on Sushy tools.

 Create SSL Certificates within `~/vbmc`
 ```